yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/access-camera-display-photos/index.md

 We need to do a little set up.
 Our class needs to **inherit**, or take in the information that two apple classes have - `UIImagePickerControllerDelegate` and `UINavigationControllerDelegate`.

 We already know about `UIImagePickerController`.
 The `Delegate` added on tells the program, whenever I get information from the camera, this delegate class is the place I will send that information back to (information being the photo selected/taken).
 The `UINavigationControllerDelegate` is what allows us to navigate from our screen to the camera screen.
-Behind the scenes, it's a `seque`, just written with code rather than the segue's we've seen with the arrows on the storyboard.
+Behind the scenes, it's a `segue`, just written with code rather than the segues we've seen with the arrows on the storyboard.
 > Step 1.
 Inherit from `UIImagePickerControllerDelegate` and `UINavigationControllerDelegate` (line 10)

 Then, we need to create a property (variable) in this class.
-The value of it will store an object created from `UIImagePickerController`
+The value of it will store an object created from `UIImagePickerController`.
 > Step 2.
 Create an object from `UIImagePickerController` class, stored in variable (line 12)

 Last, in the `viewDidLoad` function, which runs each time the view loads, we need to tell the `imagePicker`, or object from `UIImagePickerController` that it needs to send, or delegate, information back to this class (self).